SupremeERG/IRSeC-2025/linux/linux-cheatsheet.md

 # Useful Commands
-`kill` - terminate a running process
+`crontab [-u <user>] -e` - edits crontabs for current user unless another is specified with the -u option `kill` - terminate a running process
 `lsof` - list open files
 `ss -tulpan` - displays currently active TCP and UDP sockets, their process ID, and the local/remote IP addresses and ports of each